 There are more advanced meditation guides you can follow, but if you’re just getting started, this is perfect for you.

-Whilst it’s generally recommended to meditate indoors, if you’re tired of practicing meditation in your student accommodation in Durham, why not get outdoors and find a nice tranquil local park?
+Whilst it’s generally recommended to meditate indoors, why not get outdoors and find a nice tranquil local park?

 Get Out & Exercise